1. Home

 1. Do your research and get multiple quotes

-Wilde has moved many times, both during her career in the Army and as an active-duty spouse while her husband was serving.
-“If you haven’t used movers in your area before, ask friends or family for recommendations,” she said.
+Wilde has moved many times, both during her career in the Army and as an active-duty spouse while her husband was serving: “If you haven’t used movers in your area before, ask friends or family for recommendations,” she said.
 “Before engaging with a potential moving company, Google them to find reviews and more details.
 I always check Google reviews, Yelp and social media to make sure the company is reputable and that previous customers have had positive experiences.”

 I can’t overstate the importance of taking the time to thoroughly research your options and speak with movers to understand their process.”

-2. Make sure they do a walkthrough and inventory your items
+2. Make sure they do a walk-through and inventory your items

 Prior to any move, short or long, have the movers come well before your moving day to walk through all the rooms in your home and inventory your possessions.
 A professional mover can estimate how many boxes you’ll need on moving day and how much room your furniture will take up on the truck.

 Most professional movers provide this service free of charge, so don’t hesitate to get several estimates before deciding on a mover.
 Note that it's generally a good idea to get rid of any items you don’t plan to take with you at this point.
 You don’t want to be charged for moving an office chair you plan to donate to a thrift store.
-An inventory list will also help the company figure out how many movers they need to load and unload your truck.
+An inventory list will also help the company determine how many movers they need to load and unload your truck.

 3. Never pay in advance